San Jose Brick Company

 from 1/16 inch to 3/16 inch, with margins of 3/8 inch.
 The side has 47 to 49 grooves.
 The ends have 17 to 19 grooves.

 The other side and end are smooth.
 The faces display curved wire-cut marks.
-Extruded, wire-cut, stiff-mud process.
+Interior clay body is the same as other

 Red pressed brick has a smooth surface with sharp and straight edges and sharp corners.
 The clay is very